Skip to main content

 In accordance with the Vanderbilt Policy on Technology and Literary and Artistic Works, inventions for which patenting and marketing are not pursued are generally offered back to the inventors to pursue at their own expense.
 It is important to note that certain conditions and obligations apply in this circumstance.
 A principal expectation is that the inventor will actively pursue commercialization of the invention.
 If there is no intention to pursue commercialization, the invention is better served by staying with Vanderbilt to avoid conflicts that may arise from ongoing research efforts to advance the technology.
 CTTC is happy to investigate return possibilities with interested inventors if a case is closed.

-Further Development Needed
+Further development Needed

 Results of an evaluation may indicate that a technology needs further development, prototyping, or proof of concept before it is ready for commercialization.
 In such cases, the invention will be put on hold until further data can be generated and the details of the invention can be expanded.
 CTTC will assist in identifying funds for further development.